teletrace/teletrace/pkg/otlpreceiver/README.md

 # otlpreceiver

-The `otlpreceiver` package sets up HTTP and gRPC servers for receiving OTLP communication.\
+The `otlpreceiver` package sets up HTTP and gRPC servers for receiving OTLP communication.
-Accepts a callback for consuming the incoming traces.

 ## Configuration